North Dakota Highway Patrol

-The North Dakota Highway Patrol is the highway patrol agency for North Dakota and has jurisdiction anywhere within the state.
+The North Dakota Highway Patrol, also known as the North Dakota State Patrol, is the state police and highway patrol agency for North Dakota, with jurisdiction over the entire state.
 It is a division of the North Dakota State Cabinet.
-Colonel Brandon Solberg has been serving as the 17th superintendent since July 1, 2018.
+Colonel Daniel J. Haugen has been serving as the 18th superintendent since December 15, 2024.

 North Dakota Highway Patrol established in 1935 by the North Dakota Legislative Assembly.

-"The mission of the North Dakota Highway Patrol is to make a difference every day by providing high-quality law enforcement services to keep North Dakota safe and secure."

 North Dakota state troopers, when hired, attend the Law Enforcement Training Academy in Bismarck.
 It is a 22-week program in which the recruits learn all Peace Officer Standards and Training as well as advanced traffic information.
 Troopers are assigned to many different post locations within the four regions upon graduating from the Academy.

 Major activities of the State Patrol include: traffic enforcement, crash investigation, reporting road conditions, and enforcement of laws where state property is involved.
 A major duty of a North Dakota state trooper is the ability to work independently and exercise good judgement accordingly.
 This may differ from other peace officer agencies where operations are teamwork oriented.